Adam Lyth: International career

 In March 2015, Lyth was named in the England Test squad for the tour of the West Indies, but did not play in the series, with Jonathan Trott being preferred instead.

 Lyth made his Test debut for England against New Zealand in May 2015 and scored his first Test run off the first ball of the game.
 He failed to make a significant score in either innings, being dismissed for just seven in the first innings and then losing his wicket while on 12 in the second.
 Despite this, England went on to win the game by 124 runs to go 1–0 up in the series.
 In the second Test, Lyth top scored for England with 107, helping them to post 350.
 However, he could not follow this up in the second innings, being dismissed for 24 as England lost the game by 199 runs to draw the series 1–1.

 Lyth was selected as England's opener for the 2015 Ashes series.
 Lyth was subsequently dropped from the Test side after the Ashes series after gaining a total of 111 runs from 9 innings.

 Outside cricket

-Lyth's brother Ashley was also a cricketer and footballer, representing Yorkshire 2nds at cricket and making over 100 appearances for Scarborough.
-A broken leg put paid to a career with Leicester City.
-Lyth himself also had football trials as a youngster, with Manchester City.
+Lyth had football trials as a youngster, with Manchester City.

-Lyth played football at semi professional level for Whitby Town F.C. in the Northern Premier League.
+Lyth played football at semi professional level for Whitby Town in the Northern Premier League.
 His only appearance was coming on as a substitute against Runcorn in 2006 in a 4–0 victory.